CheckMate-Split/checkmate-split/README.md

 # Checkmate Split

 This example React Native project demonstrates integrating Firebase, Stripe and a receipt scanning cloud function.
 The project uses Expo and TypeScript.
+A simple navigation flow lets you scan a receipt and confirm the parsed result.

 ## Running the app